Why do libraries weed their books?

 • Irrelevant: Our readers simply aren’t interested in reading everything.
 Why keep it if nobody wants to borrow it?

-• Easily found elsewhere: Keeping a copy of certain materials at the local library seems redundant if for example
+• Easily found elsewhere: Keeping a copy of certain materials at the local library seems redundant if for example accurate information can be found online as well.

 Why not just hold a book sale?